-I research the interplay between journalism and political communication across three areas:
+I research the interplay between journalism and political communication across 4 areas:

 - Media agenda-building struggles;